John Michie: Television

 In 1989, Michie appeared in series 5 of Taggart.
 He appeared in Moon and Son in 1992.
 He then had a role in The Ruth Rendell Mysteries in 1994, co-starring with Colin Firth.
 He played a pet shop owner, in the two-part episode "Master of the Moor".

 In 1998, he was given a regular part in Taggart, playing DI Robbie Ross, a dedicated detective not afraid to go about things his own way and fly in the face of authority when he needs to.

 From 2011 to 2013, Michie played Karl Munro in Coronation Street.
 His character was the partner of Stella Price (Michelle Collins).
 Since leaving Coronation Street, Michie has played a regular role in hospital drama Holby City, playing Guy Self and while continuing the role in 2014, he has also appeared in its sister show Casualty.
 Michie left Holby City in November 2016 after Guy handed in his resignation but he returned in August 2017.
 It was announced in the autumn trailer that Guy will return during the 20th series.

 In 2022, Michie played Detective Chief Superintendent Jack Mulgrew in series 3 of the BBC police drama London Kills.

 Michie is the voice behind Windfall Films' Big, Bigger, Biggest and Monster Moves series for Five.
 Big, Bigger, Biggest explores the engineering marvel of large buildings and sky scrapers, while Monster Moves documents the most daring and dangerous relocation projects ever attempted.
 Other voice over work has included Channel 4's The Gunpowder Plot, and six titles in the series Football Stories.

 Presenting

-Michie has become increasingly involved in the factual production sector.
-His first presenting role was for the one-hour documentary Murder Capital, which was produced by STV for The Crime & Investigation Network.
-It was during filming of Murder Capital that Michie met STV producer Mick McAvoy and together they developed the idea for Michie's next series Highlands.
+Michie's first presenting role was for the one-hour documentary Murder Capital, which was produced by STV for The Crime & Investigation Network.
+During filming of Murder Capital Michie met STV producer Mick McAvoy and together they developed the idea for Michie's next series, Highlands.
 This six-part historical documentary series focused on the Highland Clearances of the late 18th and 19th centuries.
-Michie's most recent presenting work was for STV's Made in Scotland for which he is also executive producer.
+Michie also presented STV's Made in Scotland, for which he is also executive producer.
 This documentary series examines the symbols of Scotland.
-The final episode saw him unveil a newly designed Michie Tartan.